RadialDevGroup/ombudsman/developer_lead/RESPONSIBILITIES.md

 - [README](README.md)
 - [PULL_REQUEST_TEMPLATE](PULL_REQUEST_TEMPLATE.md)

+There are some helpful examples of how to write a [PROCESS](https://github.com/RadialDevGroup/Policy/wiki/Project-PROCESS-Development), [PULL_REQUEST](https://github.com/RadialDevGroup/Policy/wiki/Project-PULL_REQUEST_TEMPLATE-Development). and [README](https://github.com/RadialDevGroup/Policy/wiki/Project-README-Development) in the [wiki](https://github.com/RadialDevGroup/Policy/wiki#developer-lead-support).

 ## Technical Decisions
 1. The developer lead is responsible for making all engineering decisions on their designated project.